WingCH/Logseq/pages/flutter_login.md

 	  ```
 - 2. [[BlocSelector]]

-  > The above will only rebuild the widget when the property name of the ProfileBloc's state changes.
+  > Will only rebuild the widget when the property `user.id` of the Bloc state changes.

   ```dart
   Builder(